 Notes

-- Anise Flavoring: Ground anise seed, lightly crushed anise seed, and anise oil are all likely to be fine substitutes for the anise extract.
-Anise oil is more concentrated than extract so you'll need to use less.
+- Anise Oil/Liqueurs: I haven't gotten my hands on anise oil to know the exact substitution, but it's more concentrated than extract and you'll need to use less.
 Anise-flavored liqueurs are not recommended as they're less concentrated in flavor and you would need to add too much liquid to the dough to achieve the same flavor.

 - Icing: It should be fairly thick.
 If it's running off the cookies or looking translucent add additional confectioners' sugar to the icing until it reaches the right consistency.